 Illustrator: Mette Engell

-Mette Engell grew up on Zealand, the largest island in Denmark.
-She lives by the ocean with her husband, three children and two cats, in a blue house filled with art supplies.
+Mette Engell is a self-taught children's illustrator and a surface designer.
+She lives by the ocean in Denmark with her husband and their three kids, two cats, and a lionhead bunny in a blue house filled with art supplies, picture books, and Legos.